SupportPartners/microsoft-vdi/README.md

 **Authenticate to Azure**

-You will be prompted to log into your Microsoft Azure account.
+You may be prompted to log into your Microsoft Azure account.
+If you have authenticated previously you will not be prompted.
 This should be an account that has the correct permissions to create resources in the destination subscription.

 Once authenticated you will be asked which subscription you wish to deploy.